MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.Reference so that it now has a static Create variant, capable of accepting a genertic AggregateRoot type.
 - Changed Architecture.Ddd.Reference so that it is now marked as abstract (**breaking change**).
 - Changed Architecture.Ddd.Reference so that it no longer accepts an aggregate as a constructor argument (**breaking change**).
+- Changed Architecture.Ddd.Reference so that it will now return a custom formatted string when ToString is invoked.
 - Changed Architecture.Ddd.Reference.Create so that the type parameter now comes after the id parameter (**breaking change**).
 - Changed Architecture.Ddd.Reference<TAggregate> so that its constructors are now internal only  (**breaking change**).
 - Changed Architecture.Ddd.Reference<TAggregate> so that it now has a static Create variant, capable of accepting an id and optional version.
 - Changed Architecture.Ddd.ReferenceExtensions.ToTyped now accepts and validates a nullable reference.
+- Changed Architecture.Ddd.SignedVersion so that the custom formatted string retutned when ToString is invoked now takes account of the empty state.